 Problem

-Many modern documentation tools rely on heavy JavaScript frameworks (like React or Vue) just to render static text.
-These frameworks can add several hundred kilobytes to your initial page load, forcing the browser to download, parse, and execute large amounts of code before the site becomes fully interactive.
+Many modern documentation tools rely on heavy JavaScript frameworks (like React or Vue) to render static text.
+These frameworks add several hundred kilobytes to the initial page load.
+The browser must download, parse, and execute large amounts of code before the site becomes fully interactive.
 This leads to slow loading times and “ghost clicks” on low-end devices.

 Why it matters

 A large JavaScript payload directly impacts “Time to Interactive” (TTI).
-In technical documentation, where users need answers quickly, any delay caused by heavy framework initialisation is a significant usability barrier.
-Keeping your payload small ensures that search, navigation, and theme switching are instantaneous from the moment the page appears.
+In technical documentation, users need answers quickly.
+Any delay caused by heavy framework initialisation is a significant usability barrier.
+Keeping your payload small ensures that search, navigation, and theme switching are instantaneous.

 Approach

 docmd uses a zero-framework architecture for its core client-side logic.
-By utilizing Vanilla JavaScript and native browser APIs instead of a heavy Virtual DOM, we keep the total JS payload for a standard site under 20KB.
-This lightweight foundation ensures maximum performance across all devices and network conditions.
+By utilising Vanilla JavaScript and native browser APIs instead of a heavy Virtual DOM, we keep the total JS payload for a standard site under 20KB.
+This lightweight foundation ensures maximum performance across all devices.

 Implementation

 Avoid importing heavy libraries like jQuery or Lodash for simple tasks.
-Modern browsers have robust native APIs that can handle almost any documentation-related requirement with zero overhead.
+Modern browsers have reliable native APIs that handle almost any documentation-related requirement with zero overhead.

 2. Strategic Plugin Management

-While Plugins add powerful features, some can significantly increase your JavaScript payload.
+While Plugins add powerful features, some significantly increase your JavaScript payload.
 For example, the Mermaid Plugin requires a large client-side library to render diagrams.
-Only enable heavy plugins if they are essential to your content, and consider their impact on overall page weight.
+Only enable heavy plugins if they are essential to your content.

 3. Defer Non-Critical Scripts

-If you need to include third-party services like analytics or feedback widgets, ensure they are loaded asynchronously or deferred so they don’t block the rendering of your documentation.
+If you include third-party services like analytics or feedback widgets, ensure they load asynchronously or are deferred.
+This prevents them from blocking the rendering of your documentation.

 <!-- In your custom head injection -->